 UK ELT welcomes half a million students to the UK each year – almost all of whom fly here.
 Once they are here, our students need accommodation, classrooms and computer rooms, meals, materials, activities and excursions.
 Our teams need offices and equipment, and our marketers fly around the world building relationships and securing business.

 Of course, there are others who contribute far more than the UK ELT industry.
-And ‘fixing’ the climate crisis cannot fall solely to individuals and small businesses and tweaks to consumption.
+And ‘fixing’ the climate crisis cannot fall solely to individuals and small businesses or tweaks to consumption.

-But we have a part to play – UK ELT cannot change the world alone but we can be part of the movement that saves life of earth, and even take a leading role.
+But we have a part to play – UK ELT cannot change the world alone but the world cannot change without everyone doing their bit.
+We can be part of the movement that saves life of earth, and even take a leading role.

 The greatest change must be made in the richest countries